-In The Category of 'Fake News,' The Award Winner Is...
+In The Category Of 'Fake News,' The Award Winner Is...

 But the site recovered and the awards were unveiled.

-All in all, eleven "winners" were listed, beginning with New York Times columnist Paul Krugman:
+All in all, 11 "winners" were listed, beginning with New York Times columnist Paul Krugman:

 "The New York Times' Paul Krugman claimed on the day of President Trump's historic, landslide victory that the economy would never recover."